great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/filesystem_data/_create_a_data_asset/_create_a_data_asset.md

    <TabItem value="directory" label="Directory Data Asset">

    Directory Data Assets read one or more files in formats such as `.csv` or `.parquet`.
 The file format that can be read by a Directory Data Asset is determined when the Directory Data Asset is created.
-The data in the corresponding files is concatonated into a single table which can be retrieved as a whole, or further partitioned based on the value of a datetime field.
+The data in the corresponding files is concatenated into a single table which can be retrieved as a whole, or further partitioned based on the value of a datetime field.

    Spark Filesystem Data Sources support Directory Data Assets for all supported Filesystem environments.
 However, pandas Filesystem Data Sources do _not_ support Directory Data Assets at all.